Good morning! Winter stated biting my nose and tips of my fingers, so I figured it would be high time for some homemade winter skincare.

 - In a double boiler or bain-marie combine all the ingredients (apart from the essential oils)

-- Melt the ingredients until fully liquid
+- Melt the ingredients until fully liquid on low heat

 - Remove from heat and let it cool slightly